serenorg/serendb/docs/synthetic-size.md

 # Synthetic size

-Neon storage has copy-on-write branching, which makes it difficult to answer the question "how large is my database"?
+SerenDB storage has copy-on-write branching, which makes it difficult to answer the question "how large is my database"?
 To give one reasonable answer, we calculate _synthetic size_ for a project.